p3r7/blog/_posts/2021-05-10-norns-community.md

 ## _norns.community_

-At the time I got recontacted, Tyler and Dan had since made a huge effort both on the data architecture side of things.
+At the time I got recontacted, Tyler and Dan had since made a huge effort on the data architecture side of things.

 They asked me for advices on this aspect, but I didn't see anything worth changing, so kudos to them.